 - A full facelift’s results are usually long-lasting – often around 10 years.

-Who makes a good Facelift candidate?
+Who makes a good facelift candidate?

-In general, good candidates for a facelift are healthy with no underlying health conditions, non-smokers with a positive outlook and realistic expectations.
-They will have visible signs of aging, including sagging cheeks and jowls as well as marionette lines and banding across the neck.
+- Have visible signs of aging, including sagging cheeks and jowls as well as marionette lines and banding across the neck

 Generally, the fear of looking unnatural is the main concern for patients considering a facelift.
 This is probably down to the “skin-only” facelift of the past where the surgeon pulled up and removed excess skin often resulting in the “wind-tunnel look.”
 And while that method may still suit some patients today, there are many other procedures to choose from.